muskan70/Machine-Learning-Algos-and-Projects/Projects/Face Recognition project/README.md

 ## Face Recognition Project
 This project is based on opencv and k nearest neighbours algorithm.

 #### Steps to run project:

-#Store your data into system
+1. Store your data into system
-Step1: python face_data_collect.py
+2. Run this command on terminal: "python face_data_collect.py"

-#Check your face is recognized or not
+3. Check your face is recognized or not
-Step2: python face_recognize.py
+4. Run this command on terminal: "python face_recognize.py"